Ciantic/jpas/bash-version/README.md

     top to down.
 -   Bash scripts should not depend on other bash scripts.
 -   Bash scripts should depend only on few known tools, currently `jq`, `gpg`.
--   I use shellcheck but it's just VSCode's defaults what ever those are.
+-   I use shellcheck but it's just VSCode extension's defaults what ever those are.